Matthew-Rimbert/Analyzing-Time-Series-Data/README.md

 This project focuses on analyzing time series data to extract meaningful statistics and identify trends using real-world stock market data.

-### 📈 Summary
+### Introduction

-**Purpose**: The primary aim of this project is to analyze Tesla's stock market data over the past month to identify trends and significant changes in price and volume.
+**Purpose**: The primary aim of this project is to analyze stock market data over the past month to identify trends and significant changes in price and volume.

 **Scope**: The project involves:
 - Loading Tesla stock market data using the `yfinance` library.